AugustHome/server-health/README.md

 # Server Health

-Allows to easily add a `/health` endpoint to a Restify, Express or native node http server returning vital information about a service.
+Allows to easily add a `/health` endpoint to a Restify, Express, Hapi or native node http server returning vital information about a service.

 ## Example output